Overview

 Step 4: Generate TestSprite Normalized PRD

-lightbulb TestSprite Innovation
+TestSprite Innovation

 TestSprite invented this normalized PRD format - a standardized structure that ensures consistent test generation across any project type, regardless of your original PRD format.